michaelford85/mac-dev-playbook/full-mac-setup-mford.md

       - ~/Library/Caches
   - In Finder settings, check the box `Show all filename extensions` and set `New Finder windows show` to the home folder.
     - ![Finder Settings](./images/finder_settings.png)
-- Logi Options:
-  - Complete all settings for the MX 3S Mouse.
-All the images that show desired settings can be found [here](./images/logi_options/)
 - System Settings
   - Wi-Fi
     - Set Wireless SSID and DNS Server to Pihole